TrifanBogdan24/To-pit-or-not-to-pit/README.md

 ### 🌃 Overnight Testing
 ---

-Tests not only **run at every commit/pull request**, but furthermore, I've configured the CI process to automatically run an **overnight testing** in GitHub Actions from [this](.github/workflows/overnight-testing.yml) workflow file.
+Tests not only **run at every commit/pull request**.

+Furthermore, I've extended the CI process to automatically run an **overnight testing** in GitHub Actions (for all branches) from [this](.github/workflows/overnight-testing.yml) workflow file.

 ```yml